Drug Possession Charges in NSW

 The consequences of drug possession can result in a criminal conviction or section 10 without a criminal conviction, depending on how well the case is prepared and presented in court.

 So, what’re is the maximum sentence for drug possession?
-Drug possession charges in NSW carries a maximum penalty of up to 2-years imprisonment and/or $2,200 fine, with a criminal conviction.
+Drug possession charges in NSW carries a maximum penalty of up to 2-years imprisonment and/or $2,200 fine, with a criminal conviction if it ends up being determined in a court.

 Experienced drug lawyers are able to work out the best way to prepare and powerfully present drug possession cases to avoid a conviction for drug possession even after pleading guilty (section 10).